nalbarr/portfolio/docs/areas.md

 I believe digital platforms powered by modern graph platforms, knowledge graphs, Cloud and AI can get us all closer to the desired product experience.

 ## Building Bridges, Mentoring, Connecting The Dots
 I *love* interdisciplinary teams.
 For me, this where all the great ideas and innovation magic happen.
 Once you have been part of a team like that - you never want to let the feeling go and always are looking to make it happen again.
-This involve a lot of *bridge building* to connect customer, problems worth solving, specific needs and solutions that can sustain.
+This involves a lot of *bridge building* to connect customers, problems, specific needs and cleverly match resources and solutions to business models that can sustain them.

-As a founder of *HYBRID Labs*:tm:, I love *mentoring* the next generation and immersing teams into challenging topics like Digital Health, AI, and Cloud.  *HYBRID Labs*:tm: has had three teams place #1 in innovation competitions within Digital Health.
+As a founder of *HYBRID Labs*&trade;, I love *mentoring* the next generation and immersing teams into challenging topics like Digital Health, AI, and Cloud.  *HYBRID Labs*:tm: has had three teams place #1 in innovation competitions within Digital Health.

 Lastly, *connecting the dots* for both clients and students is what I most proud of.
 In past years, I have mentored over 25 teams of which we all together launched product innovations, new careers and value added relationships.